Dendrobium Orchids

 • Varietals:

-• Habitat/Range: Tropical and subtropical Asia, the Pacific islands and Australia
+• Habitat/Range: Tropical and subtropical Asia, the Pacific islands, as well as New Guinea and Australia

 • Morphology & Characteristics